Cloud Vulnerability DB

 A community-led vulnerabilities database

 The vulnerability allows partial directory traversal via an archive with file paths sharing a common prefix with the target directory.
-The issue has been classified with a CVSS v3.1 Base Score of 3.1 (LOW) with the vector string CVSS:3.1/AV:N/AC:H/PR:L/UI:N/S:U/C:N/I:L/A:N. The vulnerability is categorized as CWE-23: Relative Path Traversal (NVD).
+The issue has been assigned a CVSS v3.1 base score of 3.1 (LOW) with the vector string CVSS:3.1/AV:N/AC:H/PR:L/UI:N/S:U/C:N/I:L/A:N. The vulnerability is classified as CWE-23 (Relative Path Traversal) (NVD).

 Source: This report was generated using AI